-The other night, at our buddy’s place, we were pregaming for nothing really.
-I was being a particular strain of obnoxious, describing things as “brat” and “demure,” feeling internet-soaked and flamboyant after finishing my Yogurt-flavored soju.
-My heterosexual1 friend
+The other night at our buddy’s place, we were pregaming for nothing really.
+I was being a particular strain of obnoxious.
+Describing things as “brat” and “demure.”
+Internet-soaked and flamboyant after chugging a Yogurt-flavored soju.
+Bewildered, my heterosexual1 friend

-“What does demure even mean?” he asked, seeming clueless in the face of our generation’s collective algorithm.
+interrupted me.“What does demure even mean?” he asked, clueless in the face of our generation’s collective algorithm.

 It was a fair question.
-Being “demure” was all the rage as Summer 2024 drew to a close.
-All over the internet, people were posting videos highlighting the ways we should be “very mindful, very cutesy, very demure.”
+All over the internet that summer people posted videos highlighting the abstract ways we should be “very mindful, very cutesy, very demure.”
 The meme was something of a medium for ironic confessions of one’s own lack of elegance.
-Yet, trend-hopping influencers, corporate social media pages, and Zoomers making post-ironic references all shined a giant blue light onto a cultural truth: to be demure was the new goal.
+It wasn’t that confusing.
+There was a new cultural truth: to be demure was the goal.

-However, when Griffin asked, I just stared at him speechless.
+However, when Griffin asked, I stared at him speechless.
 Explaining it would only make me feel dumber than I already looked.
-My answer, though, wasn’t in words—it was in the night before.
+My answer wasn’t in words.
+It was in the night before.

-I spotted her poking her head out of her glass door.
+I spotted her, poking her head out of a glass door.
 “Jen!”
 I called out and when we hugged I tried not to be nervous.
-Jen was one of those effortlessly cool types, the kind that didn’t have to convince anyone of it.
+Jen was one of those effortlessly cool types.
+The kind that didn’t have to convince anyone of it.

-She was 5 '3 — I think; I don’t really pay attention to anyone’s height unless they’re a guy I’m into — small-faced, small-waisted, and always clad in black.
-She was slender in the way people photoshopped themselves to be, so goddamn beautiful.
-The kind of beauty that typically inspires scorn from other women and attracts the grimiest of men.
-Yet, Jen carried herself with such demure grace that I liked to imagine the uglier things in life — envy, lust, gluttony — just rolled off her like raindrops off the petal of a white rose.
+She was 5 '3.
+Small-faced, small-waisted, and always clad in black.
+Slender in the way people photoshopped themselves to be.
+And god, was she beautiful.
+The kind of beautiful that typically inspires scorn from other women and attracts the grimiest of men.
+Despite this, Jen carried herself with such a grace that I liked to imagine the grosser things in life—things like jealousy, pettiness, and hideous men—just rolled off of her.
+Like raindrops off the petals of a white rose.

 I always sort of wondered how she went through life not making enemies or leaving men heartbroken just by turning the corner.
-While I’d never admitted to it — I always nimbly avoided introducing her to my straight guy friends.
-Not because I was possessive, but because I knew exactly what would happen: they’d fall in love with her in an instant, and there’s nothing more annoying than watching that familiar glimmer in a straight boy’s eye when he thinks he’s found “the one.”
+While I never admitted to it—I always nimbly avoided introducing her to my straight guy friends.
+I knew they’d fall in love with her in an instant.
+Jen had a way of making you feel more elegant than you actually were.
+And there was nothing more annoying than seeing that glimmer in a straight boy’s eye.
+That deluded sparkle when he looks at a beautiful woman and thinks “She’s the one.”

-She pulled a 312 from her fridge and poured it into two glasses.
-I hate 312s, but the ambiance of her non-overhead-lit West Town apartment made a 312 taste like the most elegant craft beer I’d ever had.
-Leaning over her kitchen counter like a goddess, she casually filled me in on her time in San Francisco.
-She had been hanging out in parks, seeing a man, absorbing the energy of the city.
-Only Jen could make San Francisco sound charming.
+I watched her pull a 3123 from her fridge.
+She poured it over ice into two glasses.
+I hate 312.
+But the tungsten ambiance of her West Town apartment made it taste like heaven.
+She leaned over her kitchen counter like a goddess and casually filled me in on her time in San Francisco.
+She hung out in parks, painted in her sister’s studio, started seeing a man, went out dancing at night.
+It was easy to imagine her lighting some incense, sitting crosslegged in the afternoon, and absorbing the energy of the city into herself, synthesizing the smog into something peaceful and exquisite.
+Only Jen could make Northern California sound charming.

-My morning would find me on someone’s air mattress beneath a single gray fleece blanket from Target.
-I felt grimy, cold, and sick to my stomach.
+My morning found me on someone’s air mattress, beneath a single gray fleece blanket from Target.
+Grimy and shivering.
 My breath reeked of cigarettes and shame.
-I had to open up the wine shop in a couple of hours, my face already predicting a breakout.
+I had to go back to work and open up the wine shop in a couple of hours.
+My face could feel the breakout forming beneath my skin.

 Griffin had asked a simple question, but the answer wasn’t as simple.
-It wasn’t about knowing the definition.
-It was about knowing someone like Jen3 — who moved through life with a grace I could never understand—and realizing I was miles away from that kind of elegance.
+To understand the meme wasn’t about knowing the definition of some silly word.
+It was about knowing someone like Jen5—who glided through life like a figure skater.
+It was about waking up in the morning and realizing you were miles away from elegance.
+About knowing you could never step into an Aesop and feel like you belonged.

 I wouldn’t normally feel the need to clarify something like this, but in the conversation of “Brat” and “Demure” sexuality is kind of an important thing to note.
 Griffin’s the kind of straight guy who wears tote bags and Birkenstocks, so the algorithm feeds him “brat”/”demure” content whether he understands it or not.